frances-y-h/good-hikes/README.md

 - Install Dependencies:  run: 'npm install'
 - Create a '.env' file that mirrors the '.env.example' file
 - Create a user in your local postgreSQL database
-- Then use the 'npx dotenv sequelize [suffix]' command with each suffix in order: 'create:db', 'db:migrate', 'db:seed:all'
+- Then use the 'npx dotenv sequelize [suffix]' command with each suffix in order: 'db:create', 'db:migrate', 'db:seed:all'
 - Start server: run: npm start

 ## Application Architecture